North Otago Rugby Football Union: All Blacks

-There have only been two players selected for the All Blacks whilst playing their club rugby in North Otago.
+There have only been two players selected for the All Blacks while playing their club rugby in North Otago.

-In 1965 and 1966 Ian (Spooky) Smith, who played for the Old Boys Club was selected for tests against South Africa and Campbell Lamberton's Lions.
+Ian (Spooky) Smith, who played for the Old Boys Club, was selected for tests against the 1965 Springboks and Mike Campbell-Lamerton's 1966 British Lions.

-Kurow's Phil Gard was selected for the All Blacks in 1971 when he played the fourth and final test against the British Lions and was on the All Blacks 1972 internal tour.
+Kurow's Phil Gard played for the All Blacks in the fourth and final test against the 1971 British Lions and was on the All Blacks 1972 internal tour.